President and Fellows of Harvard College: 21st century

 In December 2023, the Corporation came under scrutiny by the United States House of Representatives, after a House Committee hearing on antisemitism.
 The following month, in January 2024, the House Ways and Means Committee, which has jurisdiction over university tax status and endowments, probed the tax status of Harvard and three other universities, over allegations of inadequate responses to antisemitism.

-On May 22, 2024, one day before the annual Harvard Commencement ceremony, the corporation refused to give diplomas to thirteen seniors of Harvard College involved in pro-Palestinian protests, overruling a vote of the Faculty of Arts and Sciences that included the students on the list of graduating students.
+On May 22, 2024, one day before the annual Harvard commencement ceremony, the corporation refused to give diplomas to thirteen seniors of Harvard College involved in pro-Palestinian protests, overruling a vote of the Faculty of Arts and Sciences that included the students on the list of graduating students.
 Critics called it an attempt "to kill faculty governance" from a body that is usually "publicity-shy".
+Two months later, in July 2024, 11 of the 13 graduating seniors were awarded their diplomas.

+In 2026, its deliberations were described by The Harvard Crimson as being "as opaque as ever."

 Current membership

-As of May 2024, there are currently thirteen members of the Corporation, including the University president, who sets the agenda but does not vote.
+As of March 2026, there are twelve members of the corporation, including the university president, who sets the agenda but does not vote.